MicrosoftDocs/azure-dev-docs/articles/intro/hosting-apps-on-azure.md

 ## Serverless

-**Serverless** hosting solutions are designed to run code without having to manage the underlying infrastructure.
+**Serverless** hosting solutions are designed to run stateless code, which includes a consumption-based pricing tier that scales to zero when not used.

 |Service|Use|
 |--|--|